sashok63/chip8/README.md

 # CHIP8
-* CHIP8 implementation in C with SDL2 library
+* CHIP8, SUPERCHIP implementation in C with SDL2 library

 ## Still in work
 * Mod for XOCHIP